vighneshiyer/vighneshiyer.com/content/research/events/2024_06-dac/index.md

 And Anirudh is working on large numerical solvers at Cadence.
 We feel confident, but we acknowledge that Ansys has a good position too.

-Then Cooley turns to Shankar: Did you just buy old software?
+Then Cooley turns to Shankar, "did you just buy old software"?
+Shankar says that Ansys is the gold standard for signal integrity, and they still have a dominant position.

+Cooley says, "But HFSS seems old, and Cadence has modern algorithms in Clarity, are you still OK with this acquisition"?
+Shankar says he is still better off, since for complex designs, people still trust Ansys HFSS the most.
+Paul keeps the hype going by noting that tool coupling between digital and multi-physics simulations is good.

 <!--
 Shankar is going to build 3dic without a PCB tool lol, they think packaging people don't have good software yet, no unified cockpit for signoff from 2d to 3d, deep integration between chip and PCB and package tools, and multiphysics abalysis